MileHacker Logo

 Emerging Destinations

-Isla Negra: Another of Pablo Neruda'the residence of-museums, on the coast south of Valparaíso.
+Isla Negra: Another of Pablo Neruda's house-museums, on the coast south of Valparaíso.
 More serene and reflective than La Sebastiana, set against the Pacific.

 The Andes Foothills